Gluten Free General Tso’s Chicken

 - Finish the dish.
 Add dried red chilies to the skillet with the General Tso sauce.
 Cook 2-3 minutes.
 Add scallions and cook for an additional minute.

 If you can’t find dried red chilies, simply substitute in 1 teaspoon of red chili pepper flakes.
 Minced serrano chili peppers or Thai chilies can also be used to add more heat to the dish.

 The dried red chilies are there mostly to flavor and spice up the dish.
 They can be eaten as part of the dish, but warning, they’re SPICY!

-General Tso Chicken is commonly served with white or brown rice.
+General Tso’s Chicken is commonly served with white or brown rice.
 It can also be served with rice noodles.
-For a healthier option, serve the chicken with cauliflower rice or steamed broccoli.
+For a healthier option, serve the chicken with cauliflower rice, steamed broccoli or lettuce wraps.

-Create an entire Gluten Free Chinese menu at home with these delicious gluten free Chinese recipes!
+Create an entire Gluten Free Chinese menu at home with these delicious gluten free recipes!